Intro-to-CS-Bootcamp/ics_bc_s18/helper_docs/git_overview.md

 `git status`: Tells you what status your local git files are in.
 File changes (create, edit, or delete) can be:
 1. unstaged (just changed, haven't done anything related to git yet) - use `git add`
-2. staged for commit (you've added it to the group of files you're about to commit) - use `git commit`
+2. staged for commit (you've added it to the group of files you're about to commit called staging area) - use `git commit`
 3. committed (you've saved the changes to some part of your computer other than just in the file, kinda like a backup). `git status` also tells you how many commits your local is ahead the remote - if greater than zero, use `git push`

 `git add some_file`: Stages the changes made to `some_file` for commit (staging area).
-You can choose which changes you want to commit, because sometimes you just don't want to commit something, or want to commit it later. (p.s.
+You can choose which changes you want to commit, because sometimes you just don't want to commit something, or want to commit it later.
+If you don't care, use `git add .` to add everything since `.` means everything.

+p.s.
 If you use mac and see an annoying file called .DS_Store, just commit it and be done with it.
-Unless you want to be a pro at Git, then contact a TA.)
+Unless you want to be a pro at Git, then contact a TA.

 `git commit -m "Some commit message"`: Commits all changes in the staging area.
 After a change is committed, it will be saved somewhere on your computer other than the file - like a Cloud backup.
 The difference is that it saves the entire timeline, not just the final state.
 So if you want to revert a file to some earlier stage of development, you can do so.
 That's why it's best to commit often, because you can only revert to those snapshots that correspond to a commit.